 - 3.1 The Government guidance for local authorities on the preparation of a pay policy statement recommends the calculation and publication of an authority's pay multiple.
-This is to illustrate the relationship between the median salary in the organisation and the salary of its highest paid officer. - The median is defined as that earnings figure at which there are an equal number of officers' earnings figures above and below it.
+This is to illustrate the relationship between the median salary in the organisation and the salary of its highest paid officer. - 3.2 The median is defined as that earnings figure at which there are an equal number of officers' earnings figures above and below it.
 The highest paid officer in the Council is currently the Chief Executive.
 The remuneration of the highest paid officer is divided by the median earnings figure to arrive at the pay multiple.
-This figure is 4.8 as at March 2023.
-This has reduced from 5.5 last year. - 3.3 For comparison, the average pay multiple of Inner London Boroughs reported in the 2023 London Councils Chief Officer Pay Survey was 5.9.
+This figure is 4.7 as at March 2024.
+This has reduced from 4.8 in 2023 and 5.5 in 2022. - 3.3 For comparison, the average pay multiple of Inner London Boroughs reported in the 2023 London Councils Chief Officer Pay Survey was 5.7.
 The Council will continue to compare its pay multiple and if there is a significant change, report to Administration Committee. - 3.4 The Council is an accredited London Living Wage Employer.
 All Council employees are paid at or above the London Living Wage.